Introduction: Living Frugally on One Income

 16) Make Your Own Coffee

-Making coffee at home instead of buying it from a shop can be a great way to save money.
-When I checked my bank account, I noticed my husband regularly bought coffee out and was spending over $30 a month.
+Making coffee at home instead of buying it from a shop can be a great way to cut costs.
+When I examined my bank statement, I noticed my husband regularly bought coffee out and was spending over $30 a month.
 You don’t realize it’s as much money, but a dollar here and there adds up.

 Invest in an affordable and quality coffee maker, and stock up on beans or grounds whenever they go on sale.